willuhmjs/printstimate/.github/PULL_REQUEST_TEMPLATE.md

 ## Printer Information

-Please provide the following information about the printer you would like to add:
+Please provide the following information about the printer you would like to add.
+This data should be when the printer is at standard operating conditions.
+For instance, most FDM printers will have a print temperature of 200C and a heated bed temperature of 60C.
+If you are unsure of the operating conditions, please include the maximum operating conditions.

 - Printer Name:
 - Print Watts: